clearmatics/simple-safe/README.md

-A simple & decentralized interface for Safe Accounts.
+A simple & decentralized CLI for Safe Accounts.

 Benefits: